The Idea Hub is open on weekends from 12 - 4 p.m.

-Explore topics in design and engineering with artistic circuits, 3-D programs, chain reactions, and a variety of other hands-on making and tinkering topics.
+Explore topics in design and engineering with artistic circuits, 3D printing, chain reactions, and a variety of other hands-on making and tinkering topics.
 Drop in each week and try out one of our many activities, including:

 Explore MIT’s App Inventor program and develop your own app for a smartphone or tablet.

 Discover the potential of engineering improvisation as we tinker and create chain reaction contraptions.